Please make an appointment for bootfitting.

 SkyRun

-Ski Trab Ortles 90 Ski
+Ski Trab Ortles 90 Pro Ski

-In Stock
+In Stock & Ships Today

 Free shipping

-The Ski Trab Ortles 90 ski is for the skier who expects one ski to handle any terrain in any condition, all without sacrificing uphill performance, and keeps you motivated to go back lap after lap.
-The Ortles 90 uses a Liwood air core in conjunction with their acclaimed 14-layer construction for a smoother ride down with a minimal weight cost.
+The Ski Trab Ortles 90 Pro ski is for the skier who expects one ski to handle any terrain in any condition, all without sacrificing uphill performance, and keeps you motivated to go back lap after lap.
+The Ortles 90 Pro uses a Liwood air core in conjunction with their acclaimed 14-layer construction for a smoother ride down with a minimal weight cost.
 Hibox torsion control aids torsional stiffness without compromising the longitudinal flex of the ski, allowing it to perform exceptionally in steep terrain without giving up any soft snow performance.
 A 14-layer construction plus Hiconnect edge connection lends the ski remarkable longevity.
 Hiconnect joins the two edges internally in a specific manner, ensuring that even after multiple impacts the base and edges will stay where they should be.
-Emotion and Control are the values Ski Trab set to embody and you will be sure to feel both with the Ortles 90 ski.
+Emotion and Control are the values Ski Trab set to embody and you will be sure to feel both with the Ortles 90 Pro ski.

 • Attivo shock absorber eats up vibrations which enhances stability.